Trade/other name(s): Firmagon

 - If you are allergic to anything, including medicines, dyes, additives, or foods.

-- If you have any medical conditions such heart disease, congestive heart failure, heart rhythm problems, or a rare condition that prolongs the heart’s electrical pathway (QTc interval).
+- If you have any type of heart disease, congestive heart failure, heart rhythm problems, long QT syndrome (a rare condition that prolongs the heart’s electrical pathway), or problems with electrolyte (body salt) balance, such as sodium, potassium, calcium, or magnesium.
 These conditions may require that you be observed more closely during treatment.

 - If you have osteoporosis (weakened or thinned bones).
 Degarelix may make this problem worse.

 - If you are pregnant, trying to get pregnant, or if there is any chance of pregnancy.
-This drug may cause birth defects if either the male or female is taking it at the time of conception or during pregnancy.
-Men and women who are taking this drug need to use some kind of birth control.
-It is important to check with your doctor about what kinds of birth control can be used with this medicine.
+This drug may cause birth defects if taken at the time of conception or during pregnancy.
+This drug should not be used by women who are or could become pregnant.

 - If you are breast-feeding.
 It is not known whether this drug passes into breast milk.
 If it does, it could harm the baby.